Academic and Non-Academic Credit Rules

 Independent Study

 Independent studies may be pursued on an individual basis through a negotiated course contract under faculty supervision.
-Independent studies are intended for self-motivated students who are able to pursue a rigorous course of individualized study.
+Independent studies are intended for self-motivated students pursuing a rigorous course of individualized study.

 To be eligible for an independent study course, students must be in good academic standing.
 Exceptions must be approved by Scholastic Committee.
 The academic department sponsoring the independent study course determines the level of writing proficiency required for each specific independent course.